 “From my understanding we did a pretty transparent job of explaining that elected officials do not adhere to the Employment Standards Act, we adhere to the Not-For-Profit Act wherein at any point anybody can recall any elected official,” said Hibma.
 “I feel like he was seeking legal counsel to ensure that we weren’t pulling the blanket over his eyes, to say it figuratively.”

-Students will be able to hear both sides through the campaign period (see dates above) and can cast their vote through their BrockU account from December 4-6.
+Students will be able to hear both sides through the campaign period and can cast their vote through their BrockU account from December 4 to Dec.
+6.